shalva97/no-youtube-playlist/README.md

 ## Install

-1. Download from browser store
+1. Clone this repo
-2. Enable extension
+2. Enable dev mode in Chrome
-3. Refresh YouTube tabs
+3. Use Load Unpacked to load this extension

 ## Features